 During playback, you can protect images or clear protection by pressing the < RATE > button.
+You can also hold it down for 2 sec. to start recording a voice memo.

-■ [m] Erase images
+■ m: Erase images

 Assigns erasure to the < RATE > button.
 During playback, you can erase images by pressing the < RATE > button.